UWSysLab/diamond/README.md

 ## Running Diamond servers

-The instructions below describe how to run the Diamond servers.
+The instructions below describe how to launch the Diamond servers and run a sample app that connects to them.

 ### Config files